lowenware/dotrix-website/content/handbook/01_get-started.md

 ---

 Welcome to Dotrix Handbook!
-The goal of this document is to centralize the engine documentation at one place and provide usefull tips and recommendations about how the engine is supposed to be used.
+The goal of this document is to centralise the engine documentation at one place and provide useful tips and recommendations about how the engine is supposed to be used.

 ## What is Dotrix